Yvette Chauviré

-Yvette Chauviré ([i.vɛt ʃo.vi.ʁe]; 22 April 1917 – 19 October 2016) was a French prima ballerina and actress.
-She is often described as France's greatest ballerina, and was the coach of prima ballerinas Sylvie Guillem and Marie-Claude Pietragalla.
+Yvette Chauviré ([i.vɛt ʃo.vi.ʁe]; 22 April 1917 – 19 October 2016) was a French prima ballerina assoluta and actress.
+She is often described as France's greatest ballerina, and was the mentor of another pair of well-known prima ballerinas named, Sylvie Guillem and Marie-Claude Pietragalla.
 She was awarded the Légion d'Honneur in 1964.

 Early life

 Yvonne Chauviré was born in Paris on 22 April 1917.
-Aged 10, in 1927, she entered the Paris Opera Ballet school, and at the age of 12 she was noticed for her performance in the children's ballet L'Eventail de Jeanne ("Jeanne's Fan").
-When she was 13, she was invited to join the opera's ballet company.
+At the age of 10, in 1927, she enrolled in the Paris Opera Ballet school.
+Two years after, she was noticed for her excellent performance in the children's ballet L'Eventail de Jeanne ("Jeanne's Fan").
+The following year, when she was 13, she received an invitation to join the ballet company of the Paris Opera.